serdimoa/charting/Studies-Overrides.md

 }
 ```

-In the example above, in example, all created Bollinger Bands will have upper line width = 7 (unless you create is through API and have specified another value for this line).
+In the example above, in example, all created Bollinger Bands will have upper line width = 7 (unless you create it through API and have specified another value for this line).

 ###How to set study name